-My personal favorite restaurant is Rusty’s Seafood and Oyster Bar.
-We’ve camped at Jetty Park twice, and both times we’ve dined at Rusty’s.
-On this particular trip we decided to call ahead for takeout.
-The restaurant is requiring masks and their staff is wearing masks and gloves, but we felt most comfortable heading back and enjoying our meal at the campsite.
-Should you decide to dine at Rusty’s there is a fantastic back deck for outdoor dining with a spectacular view of the port and the water.
+My personal favorite restaurant is Rusty's Seafood and Oyster Bar.
+We've camped at Jetty Park multiple times, and many times we've dined at Rusty's.
+Should you decide to dine at Rusty's there is a fantastic back deck for outdoor dining with a spectacular view of the port and the water.
 There is also a small outdoor bar and a stage for live music.

 We ordered our brunch from 4th Street Fillin' Station to-go and brought it back to our campsite.
 However, it is on my must-do list to go back and dine there.
 It is an open-air venue with indoor dining and a lovely outdoor dining area.
 The food was absolutely delectable.
 Their menu offers creative twists on American classics.
 My husband had the Pork Hash and devoured it with pleasure.
 He barely spoke a word and seemed so contented with his order.
 I opted for the Cauliflower Tacos which surpassed my expectations.

 Other nearby restaurants include: